Morgashen/MarketMate/README.md

 ## Security

-Security is a top priority in our implementation.
-We have implemented several security measures:
+Security is a top priority in my implementation.
+I have implemented several security measures:

 1. All passwords are hashed using bcrypt before storage
 2. JWT authentication protects sensitive routes